Adversarial Tradeoffs in Robust State Estimation: Introduction

-The rest of this paper is organized as follows: in Section~\ref{sec:LS}, we present the general linear inverse problem along with an algorithm that solves the problem in an adversarial setting.
-We then derive tight upper and lower bounds on the adversarial risk, providing an interpretable characterization of the optimal tradeoff between robustness and accuracy.
-In Section~\ref{sec: Kalman}, we pose the adversarially robust Kalman Filtering problem as a linear inverse problem, and refine the general bounds developed in the previous section, revealing that for the setting where data is generated by a dynamical system, robustness-accuracy tradeoffs are dictated by natural control theoretic properties of the underlying system (namely, the observability gramian).
-In Section~\ref{sec: numerical}, we provide empirical evidence to support the trends predicted by our bounds, and we end with conclusions and a discussion of future work in Section~\ref{sec:conclusion}.
+The rest of this paper is organized as follows: in Section~\ref{sec: Kalman}, we pose the adversarially robust Kalman Filtering problem.
+In Section~\ref{sec: Kalman Bounds}, we first present tight upper and lower bounds on the adversarial risk in a general linear inverse problem, then refine these bounds for the Kalman filtering setting.
+The results reveal that for the setting where data is generated by a dynamical system, robustness-accuracy tradeoffs are dictated by natural control theoretic properties of the underlying system (namely, the observability gramian).
+In Section~\ref{sec: numerical}, we provide empirical evidence to support the trends predicted by our bounds, and demonstrate the efficacy of adversarially robust Kalman Filtering against sensor drift.
+We end with conclusions and a discussion of future work in Section~\ref{sec:conclusion}.